 All diners in a group of any size can use the discount."

-There is a long list on the website that shows which restaurants and pubs are taking part to it and all of my favourites places are there!
+There is a long list on the website that shows which restaurants and pubs taking part in it and all of my favourite places are there!

 Sounds great!
 I was super excited about it.

 But I soon find out that many of them were not adhering to the rules:

 Some were giving only 10% or 20% off, which is crazy because the government will give them the money back so I honestly don't see the point.